Active teacher selection for reward learning: Active Teacher Selection

 The HUB-POMDP state contains the HUB utility function and arm distributions.
-Since these are fixed for a given HUB, the state does not change over time, making the HUB-POMDP simpler than a traditional POMDP.
 The HUB-POMDP reward function gives the \textit{expected} utility of each arm according to this state.
+The full HUB-POMDP is specified in Definition~\ref{def:HUB-POMDP}.